HL7/FHIRPath/spec/fluentpath.md

 #### descendants() : collection
 Returns a collection with all descendant nodes of all items in the input collection.
 The result does not include the nodes in the input collection themselves.
 Is a shorthand for `repeat(children())`.

 > Note: Many of these functions will result in a set of nodes of different underlying types.
-It may be necessary to use `as()` as described in the previous section to maintain type safety.
+It may be necessary to use `ofType()` as described in the previous section to maintain type safety.
 See section 8 for more information about type safe use of FluentPath expressions.

-### 5.7 Utility functions
+### Utility functions

 #### trace(name : string) : collection
 Add a string representation of the input collection to the diagnostic log, using the parameter `name` as the name in the log.
 This log should be made available to the user in some appropriate fashion.
 Does not change the input, so returns the input collection as output.